Welcome to a tutorial on how to import SQL files. So you have downloaded an SQL file from the Internet, and don’t know how to import it?

 mysqldump -u USER -p DATABASE > PATH/FILE.SQL.

-B) MYSQL WORKBENCH
+B) IMPORT SQL FILE WITH MYSQL WORKBENCH

 If you are uncomfortable with the command line or have to manage multiple databases, Oracle also offers a free management tool called MySQL Workbench.